 *10% Discount code: SCREENING10

-Please note, I try my best to keep the information of each agent up-to-date, but you should read the T&C’s from the agents’ website for the most up-to-date information.
+Please note, I try my best to keep the information of each credit check service up-to-date, but you should read the T&C’s from their website for the most up-to-date information.

 Important: I want to strongly clarify, doing a credit check should be one small part of your referencing protocol, you should be using several other referencing techniques to reduce your risk.
 For a more complete guide on tenant referencing, I invite you to read the tenant referencing guide for landlords.